crypticCaroline/puppyplaymates/README.md

     * Lets users horizontal scroll through other users’ photos.
     * If profile owner when update images clicked toggles Edit Images Modal
     * When image clicked upon triggers a large image view in a Modal
+    * The most recent images are shown first
 * Admire - displays dogs that have liked the page, adds an object containing the likers - image, name and URL to the array and then adds the profile liked to the users Pups I love.
 * Comments - uses a loop to go through the comments array in the database and shows newest at the top and adds edit and delete buttons to each comment and create individual modals dynamically
     * Displays all comments on user profile